Worried about Coronavirus?

 Can my driver pick me up from my hotel in Venice?

-Probably not.
+Although your tour will typically depart from The Prosecco region, you can add a transfer from Venice.
+However, your driver probably can’t put you up at your hotel.
 The drivers aren’t being difficult.
 If you’re staying on Venice Island (where you’ll find St Mark’s Square), there are no roads, only canals.
 It’s part of what makes Venice magical.
 It also means you can’t get a hotel pick-up – not by car, anyway.

 What’s the best time of year to visit?